HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="important-top-properties.png",
-  alt="The top !important properties by the percent of pages.", caption="The top `!important` properties by the percent of pages.", description="Bar chart showing the top 10 properties used with `!important`.
+  caption="The top `!important` properties by the percent of pages.", description="Bar chart showing the top 10 properties used with `!important`.
 Mobile and desktop have similar usage.
 The `display` property is used with `!important` the most, by 79% of mobile pages.
 In decreasing order, the subsequent properties on 71-58% of mobile pages are: `color`, `width`, `height`, `background`, `padding`, `margin`, `border`, `background-color`, and `float`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=257343566&format=interactive",